WorkCover Lawyers in Melbourne Helping You Get the Compensation You Deserve

 • Psychological trauma – bullying, harassment or witnessing a critical incident can produce PTSD-type symptoms.

 Under Victoria’s provisional payments rules, you can access counselling costs while the insurer assesses your claim.
+Workers’ compensation can cover various expenses, including medical costs, rehabilitation services, and a portion of lost wages.

 This list is by no means exhaustive.
 In some cases, a motor vehicle accident may also be eligible for a work injury claim if you were driving for work.